The LastPass Vault is a page that allows you to see all of your sites and applications:

 Import: Import login data previously stored with another password manager or in a file.

 Export: Decrypts your data and displays it in a printable format, allowing you to view and print your data as a backup.

-Select Identity: Allows you to toggle between your Identities.
+Select Identity: Allows you to accordion-item between your Identities.